leofansq/SCF-Net/README.md

 ### Acknowledgment

-The code is highly based on the [RandLA-Net](https://github.com/QingyongHu/RandLA-Net)
+Part of our code refers to the work [RandLA-Net](https://github.com/QingyongHu/RandLA-Net)